vanviegen/warpsocket/README.md

 - `socketId` - - The unique identifier of the WebSocket connection.
 - `channelName` - - The name of the channel to subscribe to (Buffer, ArrayBuffer, or string).

-**Returns:** true if the subscription was added, false if already subscribed.
+**Returns:** true if this was a new subscription, false if the reference count was incremented.

 ### unsubscribe · function

 Unsubscribes a WebSocket connection from a channel.
+Due to reference counting, the connection will only stop receiving messages from the channel after it has unsubscribed the same number of times it subscribed.

 **Signature:** `(socketId: number, channelName: string | ArrayBuffer | Uint8Array<ArrayBufferLike>) => boolean`